The fine Scottish town of Banchory is located approximately 20 miles west of Aberdeen, adjacent to the magnificent River Dee.

 For the adventure seekers there is river canoeing, gliding, mountain biking, horse riding, archery, quad biking and fishing to name just few.
 There are plenty of opportunities for relaxing strolls too.

 There is also a fantastic event called the Banchory Violin Trail which is on from the 8th of May to 27th September 2021.
 This allows you to wander the town whilst getting the chance to see 12 individual pieces of artwork showcased by local artists in the area.

 Stunning scenery and amazing panoramic views of the surrounding countryside can be admired from the top of Scolty Tower, great wildlife can be spotted along the River Dee, the local museum will please fans of renowned local fiddler James Scott Skinner who composed tunes such as ‘The Bonnie Lass o’Bon Accord’ and a fantastic day out awaits families and individuals at Deeside Activity Park.

-Queens Victoria is said to have fell in love with this part for Scotland and Prince Albert in search of their second home discovered Balmoral which is only 20 miles away.
+Queen Victoria is said to have fallen in love with this part for Scotland.
+In search of their second home, Prince Albert discovered Balmoral which is only 20 miles away.